Fiction vs. Nonfiction in APART FROM YOU

 David's parents used to be very prejudiced against non-Jews.
 We didn't tell them we were getting married until after the fact.

-Regarding religion: David was raised Orthodox Jewish (his father is a retired rabbi), and I was raised Roman Catholic.
+Regarding religion: David was raised Orthodox Jewish (his father was a rabbi), and I was raised Roman Catholic.
 However, we've both been atheists for many decades.
-Both of us now view all religion as superstition.
+Both of us now view all religion as superstition and mythology.
 Click here to read David's essay "Why I Am Not a Jew."
 (Please, dear religious reader, don't waste any time or energy trying to convert us.
 We made up our minds on this topic a very long time ago.)
 As David has wisely observed, in order to have a happy marriage, it's important to have both similar likes and similar dislikes.
-We've been very lucky in that regard, as our interests, tastes, and opinions are quite amazingly similar.
+We've been very lucky in that regard, as our interests, tastes, and opinions are amazingly similar.

 Ch.
 24 - Elizabeth in the bathtub with philosophy on the brain